DanielTakeshi/Paper_Notes/reinforcement_learning/Third-Person_Imitation_Learning.md

 adding more terms to the agent's objective (which for GAIL is to maximize the discriminator's cross entropy, i.e. make the discriminator perform poorly in classification, since classifiers are supposed to *minimize* cross entropy).
+They say that GAIL will not do well in the third-person setting since the discriminator can tell the difference between the two settings, but they should have run an experiment to prove that.

+OK, so how do they resolve this?
+This is a bit confusing for me.
+They argue that they can split up a deep network into two parts: a **feature extractor** and a **classifier**.
+This seems wrong to me, because all weights do contribute to the final classification and to feature extraction.
+As a *general rule* I can agree that features are extracted in the first few layers, but I don't see why they can declare a hard split.
+The notation in this paper is also confusing.
+**EDIT**: after thinking about it, why not use two separate networks, and have the output from the feature extractor be input to the second one?

+It looks like they're arguing this by adding in a mutual information criteria.
+Unfortunately, it mostly reflects me to other literature.
+I think the "domain confusion" intuition is that the discriminator will be confused about which policy the inputs (i.e. states) came from.

+They also provide two time steps, which makes sense.
+What's more confusing is that function G which flips the sign.
+Really?
+They have to do this to destroy the signal from backpropagation.

+Yeah, I'll need to look at this in more detail.

-This paper is a fast read other than the math formulation for their setting.
-I think I like it!
+This paper is a fast read other than the math formulation for their setting, which unfortunately mostly refers us to other work.
 I wonder if there are other possible new problem settings?
 Also, what other insights can we derive from human behavior?

 [1]:https://openreview.net/forum?id=B16dGcqlx&noteId=B16dGcqlx